recreatesuccess/Shopping-Cart/README.md

-# js-cart-setup
+# SHOPPING CART

-ADD ITEMS TO CART JAVASCRIPT PROJECT
+In this Javascript project, I design a shopping cart system.